Ha-Duong-88/surfs_up/README.md

 ![image](https://user-images.githubusercontent.com/80140082/118376399-94aefc00-b57c-11eb-9dbb-ce9a9ebcda7c.png)

 3) The standard deviation was 3.25 and and 3.75 (rounded up) for June and December, respectively.
-Also, the mean temperature for June is slightly higher than December.
+Also, the mean temperature for June (74.9) is slightly higher than December (74.01)

 # Summary